ryvoxr/notebook/school/history/apush/unit-4/assignments/assignment-5.md

 - Children growing up in bicultural world

-Georgia Cherokee James Vann owned one hundred black slaves, two trading posts, and a gristmill
+Georgia Cherokee James Van owned one hundred black slaves, two trading posts, and a gristmill

 Prominent Cherokees believed that integration life was the best way to protect